uhh very cool game for cdww

 liquidShader object

-Stores the compiled WebGL shader program created from vertShader and fragShader.
-Used in draw() to render the effect
+Compiled WebGL shader program created by createShader(), used in draw() to render the sphere

 smoothVelX number